lithops-cloud/lithops/config/README.md

-# Configuration
+iam_api_key# Configuration

 To make PyWren running, you need to configure the access to the IBM Cloud Functions and IBM Cloud Object Storage services.

 * Access details to IBM Cloud Functions can be obtained [here](https://cloud.ibm.com/openwhisk/namespace-settings).
 * Follow [these](cos-credentials.md) instructions to obtain the IBM Cloud Object Storage credentials.

-Alternatively, instead of creating one different `api_key` for each service, you can use IBM IAM to authenticate yourself against both services.
-In this case, setup an IAM api_key [here](https://cloud.ibm.com/iam/apikeys).
+Alternatively, instead of creating one different `api_key` for each service, you can use the IBM IAM service to authenticate yourself against both services.
+In this case, setup an IAM API Key [here](https://cloud.ibm.com/iam/apikeys).

 Once you have the credentials, there are two options to configure PyWren: Using a configuration file or using a Python dictionary in the runtime:

 ### Using configuration file
-Copy the `default_config.yaml.template` into `~/.pywren_config`
+Copy the `config_template.yaml.` into `~/.pywren_config`

 Edit `~/.pywren_config` and configure the following entries: